Task

 - VALIDATING = 3

-- DONE = 4
+- WAITING_FOR_SUBTASKS = 4

 - otter.task.model.READY_STATES = [State.PENDING_RUN, State.PENDING_VALIDATION]